apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 the barrier to entry for newcomers as well as providing a way to spin up a minimal CDN for full system testing.

-## Implemented Components
-As of the time of this writing, Traffic Ops, Traffic Monitor, Traffic Portal and a database server for Traffic Ops are all fully implemented.
-An edge-tier cache, mid-tier cache and simple origin are also all implemented, although with limited functionality (caches do not respond to update queues/routing, and origin serves static HTTP content - likely subject to change in favor of proper video streaming in the future).
-Other components will follow as well as details on specific parts of the implementation.
+> **note**
+>
+> For a more in-depth discussion of the CDN in a Box system, please see [the official documentation](https://traffic-control-cdn.readthedocs.io/en/latest/admin/quick_howto/ciab.html).

 ## Setup
-The containers run on docker, and require Docker (tested v17.05.0-ce) and Docker Compose (tested v1.9.0) to build and run.
+The containers run on Docker, and require Docker (tested v17.05.0-ce) and Docker Compose (tested v1.9.0) to build and run.
 On most 'nix systems these can be installed via the distribution's package manager under the names `docker-ce` and `docker-compose`, respectively (e.g. `sudo yum install docker-ce`).